-Income streams can be accessed through ‘My details’ tab on Coconut Web (or ‘Client Details’ on the Accountant Portal).
+Income streams can be accessed through ‘My details’ tab on Coconut Web (or ‘Client Details’ on the Accountant Platform).
 From here you can create a new income stream or edit an existing one.

 You’ll be asked to select the type for any given income stream.
 The list below is defined by HMRC and you should be careful to select the correct one: